Bryan Charnley: Stylistic development

 Charnley had been exploring his inner life through painting since at least 1982, particularly addressing the experience of schizophrenia.
 Writing in 1988, Charnley said he had "found [himself] on an interior journey in which landscape and subject were subsumed to inner vision".
 However, from 1987 onwards, he increasingly drew on Sigmund Freud's theories about dreams, using elaborate symbolism to convey his mental state.

-In 1984 four of his paintings were purchased by the Bethlem Royal Hospital for their permanent collection.
+In 1984, four of his paintings were purchased by the Bethlem Royal Hospital for their permanent collection.
 During this period, Charnley also studied the work of other artists held in the Bethlem collection, notably William Kurelek and Louis Wain, whose work "seemed to me to have a power to move far beyond that expected of the patient as an artist.
 Here I saw art stripped of all esoteric and conceptual pretensions".
 Charnley's elaborately symbolist work from this period includes To the Farm (1987), Grey Self-Portrait (1986), and Brooch Schizophrene (1987), paintings that have also since been acquired by Bethlem Museum of the Mind.

 Charnley had a solo exhibition at the Dryden Street Gallery, Covent Garden in London 1989, and exhibited two paintings at the Visions exhibition at the Royal College of Art in 1990, curated by Aiden Shingler.
 However, he still struggled to make a living from his art.

 Final works and death

 Charnley was frustrated by his apparent lack of success in the art market, and what recognition he received was outweighed by the day to day problems of his illness and the heavy medication he was prescribed to counter it.
 These factors contributed to his decision early in 1991 to paint a series of self portraits chronicling his experience as he reduced his medication.
 The journalist and CEO of SANE, Marjorie Wallace, encouraged Charnley to keep a diary of his progress.
 Charnley made the diary an integral part of the portraits using the text to explain the imagery he was using and to describe his existential state.
 The Self Portrait Series consists of seventeen paintings.
 There is debate as to whether the last painting is incomplete due to the presence of a date in the lower right corner.
 Marjorie Wallace's article on Charnley's Self Portraits was published in the Telegraph Magazine in December 1991.
 He may have been partially influenced by Louis Wain's Kaleidoscope Cats, held in the collection of Bethlem Museum of the Mind, which are (incorrectly) thought to chart the progress of Wain's mental disorder.
-In July 1991, he killed himself.
+He committed suicide in July 1991.